helanhalvan/Agile/deliverable2.md

 ## Introduction to seminar plan
 5 minutes

 This plan but in some spoken reduced form.
-We will ask all students to seat in their project groups.
+We will ask all students to sitt in their project groups.

 ## Topics
 15 minutes/topic